jagadekmeesala/ITG_EAGLE_Training/README.md

 Researched and learned about
 - Completed data movement utilitites tasks (Day-4 Pl/SQL tasks)
+- Triggers in PL/SQL
+- User defined Functions in PL/SQL
+- Cursors in PL/SQL
 - Executed linux commands
 - shell scripting in vi editor
 - File manipulation commands in Linux and their uses